ColeTownsend/Balzac/readme.md

 You can now also dictate the color of the nav links just like in the Jekyll version!
 By creating a text variable for both your pages and articles, you can denote "darken" to darken the navigation links up top.*

+If you feel like donating — [Give it a thought.](http://gtat.me/balzac/donate)

 # Instructions

 #### Easy Stuff